mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],cue_indicator
                    [SamplerN],cue_indicator

-   Provides information to be bound to the Cue Button e.g. blinking when next press will move the cue point
+   Provides information to be bound to the :guilabel:`Cue` Button e.g. blinking when next press will move the :term:`cue point`

    :range: binary
-   :feedback: Cue button
+   :feedback: :guilabel:`Cue` button

    .. versionadded:: 2.0.0